Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/xap-manager.markdown

 {{%/tab%}}
 {{%/tabs%}}

-In the manager log file (`$XAP_HOME/logs`), you can see:
+In the Manager log file (`$XAP_HOME/logs`), you can see:

-* The maanger has started LUS, Zookeeper, GSM and REST API have started and various other details about them.
+* The Manager has started the LUS, Zookeeper, GSM and REST API (and various other details about them).
-* Zookeeper files reside in `$XAP_HOME/work/manager/zookeeper`
+* Apache Zookeeper files reside in `$XAP_HOME/work/manager/zookeeper`.
-* REST API is started on [localhost:8090](http://localhost:8090)
+* The REST API is started on [localhost:8090](http://localhost:8090) .

 {{%note "Remote Access"%}}
-The local manager is intended for local usage on the developer's machine, hence it binds to `localhost`, and is not accessible from other machines.
-If you wish to start a manager and access it from other hosts, follow the procedure described in **High Availability** below with a single host.
+The local Manager is intended for local use on the developer's machine, so it binds to `localhost` and is not accessible from other machines.
+If you want to start a Manager and access it from other hosts, follow the procedure described in **High Availability** below with a single host.
 {{%/note%}}

 # High Availability

-In a production environment, you'll probably want a cluster of managers on multiple hosts, to ensure high availability.
-You'll need 3 machines (odd number is required to ensure quorum during network partitions).
-For examplem, suppose you’ve selected machines alpha, bravo and charlie to host the managers:
+In a production environment, you'll probably want a cluster of Managers on multiple hosts to ensure high availability.
+You'll need 3 machines (an odd number is required to ensure a quorum during network partitions).
+For example, suppose you’ve selected machines alpha, bravo and charlie to host the managers:

 1. Edit the `$XAP_HOME/bin/setenv-overrides.sh/bat` script and set `XAP_MANAGER_SERVERS` to the list of hosts.
-For example: `export XAP_MANAGER_SERVERS=alpha,bravo,charlie`
+For example: `export XAP_MANAGER_SERVERS=alpha,bravo,charlie`/
-2. Copy the modified `setenv-overrides.sh/bat` to each machine which runs a `gs-agent`.
+2. Copy the modified `setenv-overrides.sh/bat` to each machine that runs a `gs-agent`.
-3. Run `gs-agent --manager` on the manager machines (alpha, bravo, charlie, in this case).
+3. Run `gs-agent --manager` on the <anager machines (alpha, bravo, and charlie in this case).

-Note that starting more than one manager on the same host is not supported.
+Starting more than one Manager on the same host is not supported.

 # Configuration